google/android-classyshark/README.md

 Grab the latest release from [here] (https://github.com/googlesamples/android-classyshark/releases).

-## Features
-* Multidex
-* Apk/Dex/Jar/Class formats
-* Android manifest
-* Incremental/Camel/Fuzzy searches
-* Optional multi tab interface

-## Get started
+## Sample problem

-Let's examine the following simplified scenario.
 What if we have a main method that calls a FancyLibrary (simulated dependency).
 FancyLibrary is a simple Reader/Writer implementation, where a field is written once and accessed many times.
-Our app is using FancyLibrary, as a 3-rd party dependency.
 Here is our app's main code:

 ``` java
 final FancyLibrary fancyLibrary = new FancyLibrary();